 Train Control and Management System (TCMS)

-The TCMS acts as the central control and coordination system, managing data exchange across all communication layers.
-It interfaces with both train-wide and vehicle-level networks, handles diagnostics, and issues control commands to various subsystems.
+The TCMS acts as the central control and coordination system.
+It manages data exchange across all communication layers.
+It interfaces with both train-wide and vehicle-level networks.
+The TCMS handles diagnostics and issues control commands to various subsystems.

 Gateways

-Gateways enable communication between different network technologies or protocols, translating messages to ensure interoperability.
+Gateways enable communication between different network technologies or protocols.
+They translate messages to ensure interoperability.
 They are particularly important in refurbishment projects where legacy and modern systems must work together.

 Communication Controllers and Switches

-Communication controllers manage network traffic, while Ethernet switches, WTB gateways, and MVB repeaters ensure reliable data routing and support features such as redundancy and traffic prioritisation.
+Communication controllers manage network traffic.
+Ethernet switches, WTB gateways, and MVB repeaters ensure reliable data routing.
+They support features such as redundancy and traffic prioritisation.

 Cabling and Connectors